Saturday, July 22, 2023

 Books

 There are some books about him by other authors, the most notable one being Conhecimento por presença by Ronald Robson, and a couple others.
 The book A tirania dos especialistas, by Martim Vasques da Cunha, although it is rather about broader cultural topics, also contains some coverage of Olavo.
-However, none of this is translated yet; this section just highlights a lacuna, for now.
+Almost no such books are translated yet; this section, at first, was just made to highlight this lacuna.

 Covers of some books about Olavo published in Brazil.